AbisoyeOnanuga/graphixpro-docs/support.md

 If you need assistance, you can reach out to our support team through the following methods:

 ### Email Support
-You can email us at support@graphixpro.com.
-Our support team will respond to your query within 24-48 hours.
+You can email us at [contact](#contact-us).
+We aim to respond to your query as soon as possible.

 ### Frequently Asked Questions (FAQ)
 Before contacting support, you may find the answer to your question in our FAQ section below.